hopefaithtv/hopefaith/_posts/2017-06-17-pastordave.md

 Are you in a state of misery?
 Be encouraged by the amazing testimony of Pastor Dave.
 God can and will lift you up.

 Hosts: Ronnie & Maureen <br>
-Guest Speaker: Pastor Dave Roussel
+Guest Speaker: Pastor Dave Roussel <br>
+Website: www.biblereaders.ca <br>
+Email: daveroussel@me.com